9th Jan 2012, 07:56 AM #1

 Yes they are all the same saw and they are excellent value for money.
 Quite a few forum members, including myself, have one.
 The trade tools picture has a router wing and sliding table installed but it doesn't say anything about them in the specs.
 Might pay to check exactly what is included for that price.
 I can recommend the service from GPW.

-I would be very interested to hear from anybody who has the Trade Tools version with the router wing and slide.Anyway children you may all pack up your books, push in your chairs and quietly go to bed.
+I would be very interested to hear from anybody who has the Trade Tools version with the router wing and slide.My age is still less than my number of posts

 GPW would have far better quality control.

 In trying to learn a little about everything,

 I bought the following items from a forum member in the market place, the new price is as follows.
 The Router Table Extension Wing is as good as quality as the rest of the table top.